-Soorasamharam 2014 date based on Tamil Calendar.
-Soorasamharam, or Surasamharam, is the penultimate day of Skanda Shasti fasting which ends with the Thirukalyanam.
-Soorasamharam 2014 date is October 29.
+Soorasamharam date based on Tamil Calendar.
+Soorasamharam, or Surasamharam, is the penultimate day of Skanda Shasti fasting.
+Soorasamharam 2016 date is November 6.
 The popular belief is that Lord Muruga killed Soorapadman with his ‘Vel’ and this divine act is known as Soorasamharam.
 On the day, devotees celebrate this victory of good over evil and restoration of Dharma.
+The next day is observed as Thirukalyanam - the divine marriage of Muruga and Devasena.

 According to Skanda Purana, the demons under the leadership of Surapadma, Simhamukha and Tarakasura defeated the Devas and took over the earth.
 They started harassing the human beings and there was Adharma all around.